 Stain sprayer (Optional)

-Prior to building your fence, I ‘d recommend driving around neighborhoods in your town to get ideas for your fence.
+Prior to building and installing your your DIY fence, I ‘d recommend driving around neighborhoods in your town to get ideas for your fence.
 I found a fence a few blocks from my house that I ended up modeling after.
 It was made by Bill Conover with Conover Fence of Bozeman, Montana.
-If you live in Bozeman and are not the “Do it yourself” type, I'd highly recommend Bill's company.
+If you live in Bozeman and are not the “Do it Yourself” type, I'd highly recommend Bill's company.

 Removing Fence Posts